DoWellLabs/100099-Dowell-QR-code-Package/README.md

 # Dowell QR Code Client

 This is a python client for the Dowell QR Code API.
+Uses API version 2.

 [Pypi]('#')